mrknmc/ug4/slip/report.md

 # Introduction

-The goal of the WindSol project is to take measurements of solar intensity and wind speed in possibly remote locations and upload them to a server so they can be later analysed by a user who is thinking about getting a solar panel or a wind turbine installation.
+The goal of the WindSol project is to take measurements of solar intensity and wind speed in possibly remote locations and upload them to a server through an Android application so they can be later analysed by a user who is thinking about getting a solar panel or a wind turbine installation.

 To achieve our goal we built a back-end web service that stores these measurements in persistent storage and serves information about the measurements to clients.